iabdukhoshimov/cpp-bootcamp-roadmap/1.4 Algorithms/readme.md

 - [ ] Compare the space complexity of Merge Sort with other sorting algorithms.
 - [ ] Investigate the worst-case time complexity of the Quick Sort algorithm and identify scenarios where it occurs.
 - [ ] Write a function to choose a randomized pivot for the Quick Sort algorithm to improve its efficiency.
-- [ ] Write a function to verify the integrity of a file by comparing its MD5 hash with a provided hash value
+- [ ] Write a function to verify the integrity of a file by comparing its MD5 hash with a provided hash value.
-- [ ]
+- [ ] Write a program to implement the Breadth First Search algorithm.